dezoito/dezoito.github.io/_posts/2024-03-28-comparing-from-multiple-LLMs.md

 ## Running tests

+### UPDATE:

+> As of v0.0.3, Ollama Grid Search lets you generate multiple responses for each single combination of parameters!

 In this example, I'm building a [RAG Fusion](https://arxiv.org/abs/2402.03367) agent, and I need to decide between three models, which is the best at generating alternative, complementary queries to a prompt such as:

 ```